TemposAlphabet/Puzzle-Games/README.md

 - 📫 How to reach me ... temposalphabet@outlook.com or https://x.com/TemposAlphabet

 - ⚡ Fun fact: ...
 I'm more writer than game developer

+Download the Tempos_Alphabet.apk file using your android phone.

+Even though your phone will say otherwise, the file is completely safe.

+It's just my website converted into a native app.
+It was built using www.WebtoNative.com

+You can go to my website www.temposalphabet.com to preview what the app will look like on your android, if you'd like.